ArtifactForms/MeshLibCore/README.md

 ## Creators
 The library provides a variety of so called mesh 'Creators' to construct various shapes the convenient way.
-More precisely the 'Factory Pattern' was applied for this purpose.
+More precisely the 'Factory Method' / 'Builder' pattern was applied for this purpose.
 In the meantime the library contains 100+ different mesh creators divided in various categories.
 Get a first impression and overview here: [Mesh Creators](https://github.com/ArtifactForms/MeshLibCoreClean2022/blob/master/MeshLibCoreClean2022/documentation/documentation.md).
 Each creator derives from the 'IMeshCreator' interface.
 The following code example shows the mentioned root interface for all mesh creators.